Cubs vs. Giants Player Props Betting Odds

 Hoerner Stats

-- Hoerner has nine doubles, a triple, four home runs, 17 walks and 26 RBI (63 total hits).
-He has stolen 13 bases.
+- Hoerner has put up 65 hits with nine doubles, a triple, four home runs and 17 walks.
+He has driven in 28 runs with 13 stolen bases.

 Hoerner Recent Games